Student nurses’ values of peer assessment and debriefing within a simulation exercise

 References

-Nursing Midwifery Council (2018) Standards of Proficiency for Registered Nurses.
+Nursing and Midwifery Council (NMC) (2018) Standards Framework for Nursing and Education.
+London: NMC

 Published